fbnzm9rzy9-cpu/Fuel-Calculator/README.md

         const cx = 150;
         const cy = 150;

-        // Loop from 0 to 100 in steps of 2 for fine tick marks for (let i = 0; i <= 100; i += 2) {
+        for (let i = 0; i <= 100; i += 2) {
             let angle = -120 + (i * 2.4);
             let rad = (angle - 90) * (Math.PI / 180);